 An advocate of new media in performance, and extra-musical collaboration as a means of enriching the artistic experience, Marc has worked with many of New Zealand’s finest composers and visual artists in groundbreaking orchestral and visual collaborations that have energized audiences.
 One such collaboration, entitled Southern Journeys, was released by Natural History New Zealand as a DVD in 2002.

 Marc is a graduate of the Julliard School in Manhattan, where he received both bachelors and masters degrees before moving to New Zealand.
-He divides his time between Auckland, Wellington and San Francisco.
+He divides his time between San Fransisco, Wellington and beautiful Wanaka, New Zealand.